IsuruMunasinghe98/dappa-clospo-maze-planning/README.md

-<p style="color:red;"> <strong>Note:</strong> The full codebase implementing DAPPA, CLOSPO, and the trajectory smoothing techniques will be made publicly available after the associated paper has been accepted for publication. </p>
+⚠️ **Note:** The associated paper describing this work is currently under review.
+The full codebase implementing DAPPA, CLOSPO, and the trajectory smoothing techniques will be made publicly available after the paper has been accepted for publication.

 # dappa-clospo-maze-planning
 This repository presents a post-processing framework combining the Direction-Aware Path Planning Approach (DAPPA) and Constrained Line-of-Sight Path Optimization (CLOSPO).